Home > Knowledge

 Definition, Differences and Working Principle

-Large stainless steel laser welded pillow plate heat exchanger panel
+stainless steel welded pillow plate heat exchanger

 In industrial heat transfer applications, the terms pillow plate and dimple plate are often used interchangeably.
 However, while they share similarities, they are not identical in structure or performance.

-1. What is a Pillow Plate?
+1. What is a Pillow Plate ?

-The inflated structure forms a “pillow-like” shape, which gives the technology its name.
+The inflated structure creates a “pillow-like” shape.

 Key Characteristics:

-• High turbulence due to uneven surface
+• High turbulence surface

-• Suitable for high-pressure applications
+• Suitable for high-pressure operation

 • Falling film evaporators